Why did I want to learn to be a magician? Pt 8 – Self employment and Mentors

 That sort of tip was something no audience member would ever be able to provide.

-So it took me a while and rather circuitous path to get here, but that is more or less how I ended up a full time magician performing in London!
-Previous Blog Next Post
+So it took me a while and a somewhat circuitous path to get here, but that is more or less how I ended up a full-time magician performing in London!
+Previous Post Next Post